dianaRiyahi/CGHPM/README.md

 You are able to run our program by compiling with Maven and Java if you would like to build the jar file.
 Or you can just run it with java.

 ## With Mavan and Java 23
-Requirements: <br>
+Requirements:
-Java Development Kit (JDK): Version 23 or later: https://www.oracle.com/ca-en/java/technologies/downloads/ <br/>
-Apache Maven: Version 3.8 or later: https://maven.apache.org/download.cgi

-An IDE (e.g., IntelliJ IDEA, Eclipse) or a terminal for command-line execution
+Java Development Kit (JDK): Version 23 or later: https://www.oracle.com/ca-en/java/technologies/downloads/ Apache Maven: Version 3.8 or later: https://maven.apache.org/download.cgi An IDE (e.g., IntelliJ IDEA, Eclipse) or a terminal for command-line execution

 1. Clone the git repository.